Jobberson/Blackjack-Browser-Game/README.md

 # Blackjack

-A simple singleplayer Blackjack browser game with no real bets
+A simple singleplayer Blackjack browser game with no real bets <br>
+Made with HTML, CSS and native JS

 ### Card visuals